Tejaswireddyallam/GDPFall2024-Group2/README.md

 I have done some research on non functional requirements and contributed in drafting a document.

 Discussed with the mentor related to the non-functional requirements changes and also contirbuted in updating functional requirements.

+I have discussed with the mentor and researched the implementation methods of end to end encryption protocols for telemedicine app.